Spacecase808/Spacecase808/README.md

 Hi, I’m @Spacecase808
 I’m interested in AR/VR
-’m currently learning Satalite ASI satalite demuxing and nodeJS I’m looking to collaborate on AR projects
+’m currently learning Satalite ASI demuxing and nodeJS I’m looking to collaborate on AR projects
 How to reach me jmyers808@gmail.com